park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 **8.9% APR Representative on selected New Stock Holiday Homes**

-8.9% APR representative is available for the purchasing of selected stock holiday homes available at all Park Holidays & Park Leisure Parks between 1st April 2025 until 30th June 2025 inclusive.
+8.9% APR representative is available for the purchasing of selected stock holiday homes available at all Park Holidays & Park Leisure Parks between 1st April 2025 until 1st September 2025 inclusive.
 This offer is available to new and existing customers.

 Qualifying New 2 & 3 Bedroom stock holiday homes from ABI, Atlas, Carnaby, Delta, Pemberton, Prestige, Regal, Sunseeker, Swift, Victory, Willerby.